compendio/goldbug-manual/README.md

 The communication and data transmission over the Internet should be protected as parents would also protect their loved ones or a mother bird their young against the unknown: Everyone should protect his privacy and human rights with modern encryption functions.

-Strong multi-encryption (so-called "hybrid encryption") thus ultimately secures the declarations of human rights in their broadly constituted Konsus and is a digital self-defense that everyone should learn and use - to ultimately contribute to democracy and support them.
+Strong multi-encryption (so-called "hybrid encryption") thus ultimately secures the declarations of human rights in their broadly constituted consensus and is a digital self-defense that everyone should learn and use - to ultimately contribute to democracy and support them.

 The GoldBug Messenger tries to be an easy-to-use tool for this claim.
-Similar to the development of safety in automobiles, the e-mail & chat encryption will also develop: if you initially drove without a seatbelt in the car, today we drive with obligatory safety belts (eg since 1975 in Germany) and additional airbags or thirdly additional electronic security information systems.
+Similar to the development of safety in automobiles, the e-mail & chat encryption will also develop: if you initially drove without a seatbelt in the car, today we drive with obligatory safety belts (e.g. since 1968 in the U.S.) and additional airbags or thirdly additional electronic security information systems.

 GoldBug is an easy-to-use, but to some extent also learnable program; it requires - as with the car driver's license - the knowledge of the various controls and options.
 GoldBug is thus an already simplified user interface compared to the original user interface, which is also called Spot-on coming from the "Spot-on" project.
-Similar to a cockpit of an aircraft, there are even more controls available in this original user interface.
+Similar to a cockpit of an aircraft, there are even more control buttons available in this original user interface.
 In GoldBug these are already reduced and also another minimal view is offered for beginners in software for cryptographic processes.
 In this respect: Learn what is still unknown and note that it is already a reduced scope.
 This manual can help you to understand the individual functions.
 And users who first read and then try out are, as always, clearly in the advantage. :-)

-The unencrypted Plain Text email or chat message should therefore have actually become obsolete after the 2013 Snowden Papers found that private emails are widely intercepted and systematically collected by many interested parties worldwide and evaluated.
+The unencrypted Plain Text email or chat message should therefore have actually become obsolete after the 2013 Snowden Papers found that private emails are widely intercepted and systematically collected and evaluated by many interested parties worldwide.

-Incidentally: The logo of the GoldBug logo is written in the font "Neuland" - a font that was developed in 1923 by the typographer Rudolf Koch .
-Interestingly enough, the logo logo has been an allusion to the '' set of the year '' 2013, when German Chancellor Angela Merkel - in connection with the surveillance and espionage affair in 2013 and the Listening to her phone - in a conversation with American President Barack Obama coined the phrase: "The Internet is new territory for us all." ..
+Incidentally: The logo of the GoldBug logo is written in the font "Neuland" (which means translated: new territory) - a font that was developed in 1923 by the typographer Rudolf Koch.
+Interestingly enough, the logo has been an allusion to the German ''sentence of the year'' 2013, when German Chancellor Angela Merkel - in connection with the surveillance and espionage affair in 2013 and the Listening to her personal mobile phone - in a conversation with American President Barack Obama coined the phrase: "The Internet is a new territory for us all." ..

-.. - How long encryption for the subsequent student generations '' Neuland '' or literally 'secret science' remains - or a kind of "seat belt" will also convert e-mails to C-mail, decide the learner , Teachers and the media and technicians - but in any case everyone (eg as a reader of this manual) with the friends with whom the encryption software is used.
+.. - How long encryption for the subsequent student generations will remain a new territory (or '' Neuland '') or literally 'secret science' - or a kind of "seat belt", which will also convert e-mails to c-mail, decide the learners, teachers and the media and technicians - but in any case everyone (e.g. the reader of this manual) with the own friends with whom this or other encryption software is used.

 Figure: GoldBug logo (smiley face)